BETTER

 Deep root systems rebuild topsoil over time.

 Western native plants have stronger and deeper roots than conventional crops, and those root systems can sequester gigatons of carbon while building topsoil that improves future yields - unlike industrial farming that destroys topsoil, releasing C02.
-California’s Oak forests can sequester as march carbon per acre as a tropical rainforest, half of it in the deep topsoil they create.
+California’s Oak forests can sequester more than 80 tons of carbon an acre (4x what an almond orchard stores), half of it in the deep topsoil they create.

 Keeping forests and soils intact significantly reduces emissions.